How to buy Enbridge stock

 Is Enbridge under- or over-valued?

-Valuing Enbridge stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Enbridge's overall performance.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
 However, analysts commonly use some key metrics to help gauge value.
 Check out the Enbridge P/E ratio, PEG ratio and EBITDA

-Enbridge's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 16x.
-In other words, Enbridge shares trade at around 16x recent earnings.
+Enbridge's current stock price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 24x.
+In other words, Enbridge stocks trade at around 24x recent earnings.

-Enbridge's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 4.94.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Enbridge's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.5362.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

-Enbridge's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $12.9 billion.
+Enbridge's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $13.9 billion.

 The EBITDA is a measure of a Enbridge's overall financial performance and is widely used to measure a its profitability.